cameronwp/hurtlingthrough.space/src/pages/posts/20210226-our-story-so-far--getting-admitted-to-mit/index.md

 did the exact same thing.
 He also pointed out my sin of individually querying for each resource by ID in a loop instead of writing a `SELECT * FROM` query.

-This was the start of my lifelong learning with code that still is going on today. @@awk - find a place to include this@@

 Later that year, I had a meeting with the CEO and CTO and officially became a full-time software engineer.
 It was a win-win - the company needed engineers more than a Director of Content after the pivot, and they knew how much I loved